 A while back I did an article about the top 10 causes of blood pressure problems.
-Today, I’m going to do a quick summary of it’s called the “silent killer” because there are no real symptoms that let you know you have blood pressure problems.
+Today, I’m going to do a quick summary of what’s called the “silent killer” because there are no real symptoms that let you know you have blood pressure problems.

-Dizziness, headaches, rapid heartbeat, etc… are NOT specific for blood pressure.
+Dizziness, headaches, rapid heartbeat, etc… are NOT specific to blood pressure.

 In fact, 76% of people who have blood pressure problems, don’t even know it.

 And, it can cause more serious heart problems, kidney failure, and renal issues.

 So, you really need to control your blood pressure because not only does it help avoid health problems, but lower blood pressure is also correlated to a longer life.

 And since personally, I have a family history of blood pressure problems, I wanted to make sure that this aspect of my life for myself and more importantly, my parents – is under control and done so NATURALLY — without harmful drugs or negative side effects.

 So, let’s get started.

 1 – AGE

 By far, the #1 cause of blood pressure problems is age and more specifically, the negative changes in your HORMONES due to aging.

 From the age of 18-39, about 3% of the population has some kind of blood pressure problem.

 However, between 40-59, it jumps to almost 35% and after the age of 60+, it’s OVER 70% of people.